biohazard999/Xenial.Framework/docs/guide/column-builders.md

 ---
-title: DetailViewLayoutBuilders - Introduction
+title: ListViewColumnBuilders - Introduction
 ---

-# DetailViewLayoutBuilders - Introduction
+# ListViewColumnBuilders - Introduction

-`DetailViewLayoutBuilders` are a way of defining `DetailViews` in code.
+`ListViewColumnBuilders` are a way of defining `ListViews` in code.
 They are a domain specific language (DSL) to build Views in code rather than using the `ModelEditor`.
 As always in `Xenial.Framework` there are several ways to define them and to tell XAF when to consume them.
 They are an **addition** to the `ModelEditor based approach`, because they operate [below the differences layer](https://docs.devexpress.com/eXpressAppFramework/112580/ui-construction/application-model/application-model-basics#application-models-layered-structure).

-`DetailViewLayoutBuilders` are one of the many `NonVisual Components` of Xenial.Framework designed around best practices and working efficiently in a team, however there are several benefits for smaller teams and projects as well.
+`ListViewColumnBuilders` are one of the many `NonVisual Components` of Xenial.Framework designed around best practices and working efficiently in a team, however there are several benefits for smaller teams and projects as well.

 ## Installation